Hexayon/gentleman-pack/README.md

 # Gentleman Pack
-## My personal list of programs “Must have!”

  This list will gradually become more and will be supplemented by a list of programs for each operating system.
  + [**Windows**](https://github.com/Hexayon/gentleman-pack/blob/master/windows.md)
  + [**Ubuntu**](https://github.com/Hexayon/gentleman-pack/blob/master/ubuntu.md)